-You will have as many lucid dreams as you want, keep following this manual.
+You will have as many lucid dreams as you want.
+Keep following this manual.

 Hey, hey!
 So, you already knew what was coming, right?
-Here is the second part of this guide (you can check the first part here in case you missed it), for you to have a solid foundation in how to Lucid Dream.
+Here is the second part of this guide (you can check the first part here in case you missed it) to have a solid foundation in how to Lucid Dream.
 So, let’s go for it!
 Today you will be able to add more to your “dreaming roster” and get to use them tonight.
 Let’s keep going with the lucid dreaming manual.

 Dream stabilization is always a must; I want to share it in every single lucid dreaming manual.